 I usually triple this classic recipe as this gravy lasts 1 week in your refrigerator or months in your freezer.
 Remember friends and neighbors love this stuff - bring a quart over and they’ll always be there for you if you need them!

-1 can plum peeled Italian tomatoes - 28 oz. (put in blender)**
+1 can plum peeled Italian tomatoes San Marzano - 28 oz.

-Dried herbs - herbs are according to taste - some like basil, parsley, and sugar combination while others like oregano and crushed red pepper for a spicy sauce.
+Herbs - herbs are according to taste - some like basil and parsley combination while others like oregano and crushed red pepper for a spicy sauce.

 If using fresh herbs you need more.

-My family likes: 1/2 tsp. dried parsley, 1 tsp. dried basil.
+My family likes: 1/2 tablespoon dried parsley, 1 tablespoon dried basil.

 Kosher salt and freshly ground pepper

-Add crushed garlic - sauté approximately 1-2 minutes- again do not burn.
+Add olive oil and crushed garlic to pan and sauté approximately 1-2 minutes- do not burn.

-After putting cans of tomatoes in blender - add to pot with olive oil and garlic.
+Add tomatoes to pot with olive oil and garlic.